-Mountains hold perennial fascination and mystery.
-For thousands of years they were regarded with fear and awe, often imbued with religious significance, and as a result little attempt was made to climb them. today, the highest peaks have been climbed, yet the challenges remain every bit as great as in the early days of climbing-to find new routes, to climb without oxygen, to push body and spirit to fresh limits.
+Mountaineering holds perennial fascination and mystery.
+For thousands of years mountains were regarded with fear and awe, often imbued with religious significance, and as a result little attempt was made to climb them.
+Today, the highest peaks have been climbed, yet the challenges remain every bit as great as in the early days of climbing-to find new routes, to climb without oxygen, to push body and spirit to fresh limits.